paul-hammant/better-cv-tech/README.md

 ## Seeing example Resumes/CVs

-1. See [./index.html] to see the gallery of fictional character's CVs/resumes.
+1. See [GH Pages site](https://paul-hammant.github.io/better-cv-tech/) to see the gallery of fictional character's CVs/resumes.
 2. Or open any individual CV/Resume file directly
 3. Click the ✏️ button to enter edit mode for that contrace/expand interactive feature
 4. Use 🖨️ button or Ctrl+P to print/save as PDF